lrleon/samsung/README.md

+# Script for tiding samsung data about human activity

 This repository contains a script for processing the "Human Activity Recognition database built from the recordings of 30 subjects performing activities of daily living (ADL) while carrying a waist-mounted